 Gluten-Free Focaccia with Fried Zucchini Flowers

-The Gluten-Free Focaccia with Fried Zucchini Flowers made with gluten-free sourdough comes from my experience at the Gluten-Free Cooking course (remember? the one where I also made the rice pastiera).
+The Gluten-Free Focaccia with Fried Zucchini Flowers and with gluten-free sourdough comes from my experience at the Gluten-Free Cooking course (remember?
+The one where I also made the rice pastiera).

-During the course, we prepared the focaccia, and I tried to recreate it with a mix of gluten-free flours based on turmeric and seeds to include it in my Floral Menu, enriching it with double-fried zucchini flowers, both in batter and with panko, all gluten-free.
+During the course, we prepared focaccia, and I tried to recreate it with a mix of gluten-free flours with turmeric and seeds to include it in my Floral Menu, enhancing it with double-fried zucchini flowers both in batter and with panko, all gluten-free, of course.

 You can also find the preparation video.